flutter/website/src/docs/release/breaking-changes/template.md

     on its own (using the analyzer from the latest stable release), then preface that code with an HTML `<!-- skip -->` tag.
-  * Finally, delete the comment tags and text from the final PR.
+  * Finally, delete all these comments from the final PR.
 {% endcomment %}